7 min read

 Tablets, apps and lately wearables are here to stay and to change our lives forever.
 With slow but steady steps, construction industry will probably become one of the most fascinating applications of these new technologies.

-We recently had the opportunity to discuss with Andrew Bowles , Territory Manager (EMEA) of Autodesk’s BIM360 about their solution and about the new technologies that are coming out.
+I recently had the opportunity to discuss with Andrew Bowles , Territory Manager (EMEA) of Autodesk’s BIM360 about their solution and about the new technologies that are coming out.

 Autodesk BIM360 is the former Vela Systems.
 What exactly is BIM360 and what’s the story behind it?